Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 ## Summary

 The target host was found to have three major issues.
-First the bur sumbitting process contained a vulnerability
+First the bug submitting process contained a vulnerability that allowed the tester to read files on the server, leaking sensitive data.
+This can be mitigated by disabling unneeded features and updating software.
+Next the tester found a script on the server which was used to validate train tickets.
+This validator was vulnerable to malicious instructions being smuggled within a forged ticket.
+Thirdly the validator was allowed to run at an administrator level, meaning instructions were ran at the high security level.

 ## BountyHunter